WebReflection/uhtml/README.md

   * there are no unnecessary nodes in the DOM
   * there are no weird cases to consider
-  * the mapping is pure, data in, node out
+  * the mapping is pure: data in, node out

   </div>
 </details>